 What They Do

 Your body needs iodine to synthesize the two thyroid hormones thyroxine and triiodothyronine.
-Without adequate iodine, you may develop an enlarged thyroid gland, a condition known as goiter, and be more likely to suffer from neurological impairment.
+Without adequate iodine, you may develop an enlarged thyroid gland, a condition known as goiter, and be more likely to experience neurological impairment.
 Pregnant women who lack iodine may have children who are stunted mentally and physically.
 Potassium iodide can be used as an iodine supplement, but it is most often administered to people who have been exposed to high amounts of radiation.
 The potassium iodide prevents the thyroid from taking up radioactive iodine, lessening the risk of thyroid cancer.

 Where to Find Them